 On our last night we were treated to a special Chef’s menu at The Pearl, the over water Japanese restaurant.
 The Japanese chef had created a mouth watering variety of vegetarian, fish and meat dishes that were presented beautifully and tasted so delicious!
 The ambiance of The Pearl added to the experience, because it is quite small, beautifully lit and creates an intimate, romantic experience.

 I’m not much of a bar person, but I really enjoyed having drinks at the Sunset Bar that overlooks the western part of the island and offers, as the name suggests, spectacular sunsets.
-It made me realize, again, how smart everything has been designed at the Westin Miriandhoo, because the breakfast at Island Kitchen offers a marvellous view of the ocean where often dolphins swim by in the morning, exactly during breakfast.
+It made me realize, again, how smart everything has been designed at the Westin Maldives, because the breakfast at Island Kitchen offers a marvellous view of the ocean where often dolphins swim by in the morning, exactly during breakfast.
 But more on dolphins later…

 THE GYM //

-In my experience, the Westin Miriandhoo strikes a very nice balance between exercise and relaxation.
+In my experience, the Westin Maldives strikes a very nice balance between exercise and relaxation.
 There is a fully equipped two storey (!) fitness studio open 24 hours a day, that even has a sauna and steam room and with personal trainers available to work out with you whenever you like.
 There really is no excuse not to work out, because they even offer the use of brand new fitness clothing and shoes if you happen not to have brought any!
 The boyfriend ‘enjoyed’ crossfit exercises and a morning run around the island with the wonderful personal trainer Kennedy, who makes sure to tailor the workouts everyone’s personal preference.
 There is also a large lap pool for people that like to swim longer distances than just the occasional dip in their private plunge pool and the dive center offers every possible marine activity.
 So if you want to be active, this island is for you!

 THE SPA //